Haiku Invitational

 Judges: Michael Dylan Welch, Allan Burns, Katherine J. Munro

-Read the 2015 winning poems (including our commentary)
+Read our commentary on the top poems or see the 2015 winning poems (including our commentary) on the VCBF website

 Winners: Jacqueline Pearce, Dan Curtis, Marco Fraticelli, Joe McKeon, Brendon Kent, and Georgiana Cucu (age 12)